UEDA NAOKATA IV (1898-1975)

 Comes with silk pouch and signed, sealed and inscribed wooden box.

-This excellent tea caddy was made by Shigaraki master Ueda Naokata IV 上田直方 四代 (1898-1975) who was the first designated 'Intangible Cultural Property' of Shiga prefecture.
+This excellent tea caddy was made by Shigaraki master Ueda Naokata IV (1898-1975), who was the first to be designated an "Intangible Cultural Property" of Shiga Prefecture.

-The octagonal shaped body made of sand-colored clay which turned red during firing, is covered by a heavy thick ash glaze that is partly crusted black and melted partly to an emerald green glaze.
-Especially on the shoulders the green glaze is glass-like and looks wonderful on the rocky surface.
+The octagonal body, made of sand-colored clay that turned red during firing, is covered with a heavy, thick ash glaze that is partly encrusted with black and partly fused into an emerald green glaze.
+Particularly on the shoulders, the green glaze is glassy, resembling ponds of water on a rocky surface.

-This museums-quality object is in excellent conditions and stamped on the bottom side with the Naokata seal.
+This museum quality piece is in excellent condition and stamped with the Naokata seal on the bottom.
 It comes with a beautiful silk pouch and a double inscribed wooden box.
-The inscription on the outside is made by Naokata himself and reads: "Shigaraki old kiln, Naokata-made" (Shigaraki koyō Naokata zō 信楽古窯直方造).
-On the inside of the lid of the wooden box is an appraisal written by the 14th head (iemoto) of the Urasenke Tea Ceremony School Tantansai Sekisō 淡々斎碩叟 (1893-1964), just saying this item is a "Shigaraki chaire" and indicating it as a high-class item with his signature mark (kaō).
+The inscription on the outside was made by Naokata himself and reads: "Shigaraki old kiln, Naokata-made" (Shigaraki koyō Naokata zō 信楽古窯直方造).
+On the inside of the lid of the wooden box is an appraisal written by the 14th head (iemoto) of the Urasenke Tea Ceremony School Tantansai Sekisō 淡々斎碩叟 (1893-1964), who simply says that this item is a "Shigaraki chaire" and marks it as a high quality item with his signature mark (kaō).

-The Ueda family is along with the Takahashi family the oldest potter family in Shigaraki and largely responsible for preserving the old technique, especially after the second world war.
-The family has a long tradition as potters starting their business with Ueda Naokata I, who lived 1805-1891.
-Ueda Naokata IV succeeded his father the third Ueda in 1931.
+The Ueda family, along with the Takahashi family, is the oldest pottery family in Shigaraki and is largely responsible for preserving the old technique, especially after World War II.
+The family has a long tradition as potters, starting with Ueda Naokata I (1805-1891).
+Ueda Naokata IV succeeded his father, the third Ueda, in 1931.